Vinayakumar18/InstaMart/README.md

 1) Open project directory once you downloaded the repo or clone the repo
 2) run command "npm install"
-3) This will download all the dependencies
+3) This will download node_modules folder
+4) install all the dependencies in package.json file
-4) To start the localserver run "npm start"
+5) To start the localserver run "npm start"